Rosmuc: Built heritage

-Among the local landmarks is Pearse's Cottage, which attracts up to ten thousand visitors each year.
-This cottage was built by Patrick Pearse (Irish: Pádraig Mac Piarais) in 1909.
+Among the local landmarks is Pearse's Cottage which was built by Patrick Pearse (Irish: Pádraig Mac Piarais) in 1909.
 Pearse first came to the area in April 1903 as an examiner for Conradh na Gaeilge.
 Rosmuc and its people made an impression on him, and he decided to build a holiday home on a site overlooking Loch Eiliúrach.
 Pearse's Cottage later became a summer school for students from Pearse's school in Dublin, St. Enda's.
 The cottage is now open to the public as a heritage site and is a designated national monument.

-The local Roman Catholic church, Séipéal an Ioncolnaithe, was built in 1844.
+The local Catholic church, Séipéal an Ioncolnaithe, was built in 1844.

 Sport and culture

-Rosmuc, along with its neighbours Camus and An Sraith Salach, is represented by the Na Piarsaigh Gaelic Athletic Association club.
+Rosmuc, along with its neighbours Camus and An Sraith Salach, is represented by the Na Piarsaigh Gaelic Athletic Association (GAA) club.
 This club fields Gaelic football teams in several competitions.
 The youth team up to minors are called Carna Caiseal/Na Piarsaigh.

 Until 2016, a soccer team, Cumann Sacar Naomh Briocain represented the area in the Galway district league.

 A traditional Sean-nós dancing festival has historically been held in late January or early February, close to St. Brigid's Day (1 February).
 This festival, Féile Chóilín Sheáin Dharach, was established in 2001.